coin-or/SYMPHONY/README.md

-# SYMPHONY Version 5.6.6 README
+# SYMPHONY Version 5.6.8 README

 Welcome to SYMPHONY.
 SYMPHONY is distributed under the Eclipse Public License and is freely redistributable.
 All source code and documentation is Copyright 2000-2014 by Ted Ralphs and others.
 This README may be redistributed freely.

-#DOCUMENTATION
+# DOCUMENTATION

 If you have downloaded a source distribution, LaTex source for the full documentation is available in the SYMPHONY/Doc/ subdirectory.
 Quick start guides and pointers to other on-line documentation can be found at the project Wiki: